 The portfolio of evidence must be submitted to Highfield at gateway.
 It is not directly assessed but underpins the professional discussion.
+The apprentice must have access to their portfolio of evidence during the professional discussion.

 Use of Artificial Intelligence (AI) in the EPA